MiR-Community/mir_community_website/content/blog/MiR Community Highlight: Yanina Noemí Bellini Saibene/index.md

 As a teacher, how to teach online has been a highly relevant skill in this pandemic.

-For the first one my undergrad and master programm give me the skills that I need together with 23 years being a Research at INTA.
+For the first one my undergrad and master programm give me the skills that I need together with 24 years being a Research at INTA.
 For the second one only the 23 years of experience being a Research at INTA.
 So I made a lot of mistakes in the process of become a good leader.
-For the third the international R Community help me a lot with that and the RStudio Certification.
+For the third the international R Community help me a lot with that and the RStudio/The Carpentries Certification.

 ### What are some difficulties you've faced in your career?
 How did you overcome them?